hiphapa/blogs.snap-ci.com/_drafts/2015-04-15-Continuous-Delivery-Is-A-Journey.md

 -- Kick the can down the road.

-You can see slides from the talk [here](https://pipelineconf.files.wordpress.com/2014/03/badri-akshay-cd-is-a-journey2015.pdf) or watch video of the talk below.
+You can see slides from the talk [here](https://pipelineconf.files.wordpress.com/2014/03/badri-akshay-cd-is-a-journey2015.pdf) or watch video of the talk [here](https://vimeo.com/124285970).

-<iframe src="https://player.vimeo.com/video/124285970?byline=0&portrait=0" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>